GrischuG/Basic-Blockchain-in-Erlang/README.md

 # Basic-Blockchain-in-Erlang

-This project was part of our fifth-semester course in the Computer Science course at the Univerité de Fribourg.
+This project was part of our fifth-semester course in the Computer Science BsC course at the Univerité de Fribourg.

 # How to Run